GustavoCaso/n2o/README.md

 ## Examples

+### Get information about the pages that would be created in your Obsidian Vault
+`n2o -notion-token="NOTION_TOKEN" -notion-page-ID="1429989f-e8ac-4eff-bc8f-57f56486db54" -page-properties="all" -vault-path="/Users/johndoe/Obsidian\ Vault/Testing" -vault-folder="Migrated"`

 ### Download a single page and convert all page properties to frontmatter
-`n2o -notion-token="NOTION_TOKEN" -notion-page-ID="1429989f-e8ac-4eff-bc8f-57f56486db54" -page-properties="all" -vault-path="/Users/johndoe/Obsidian\ Vault/Testing" -vault-folder="Migrated"`
+`n2o -notion-token="NOTION_TOKEN" -notion-page-ID="1429989f-e8ac-4eff-bc8f-57f56486db54" -page-properties="all" -vault-path="/Users/johndoe/Obsidian\ Vault/Testing" -vault-folder="Migrated" -save-to-disk`

 ### Download a full database and images, and convert some page properties to frontmatter
-`n2o -notion-token="NOTION_TOKEN" -notion-page-ID="668d797c-76fa-4934-9b05-ad288df2d136" -page-properties="location" -vault-path="/Users/johndoe/Obsidian\ Vault/Testing" -vault-folder="Migrated"` -download-images
+`n2o -notion-token="NOTION_TOKEN" -notion-page-ID="668d797c-76fa-4934-9b05-ad288df2d136" -page-properties="location" -vault-path="/Users/johndoe/Obsidian\ Vault/Testing" -vault-folder="Migrated"` -download-images -save-to-disk

 ### Download a complete database and customize the resulting Obsidan page name
-`n2o -notion-token="NOTION_TOKEN" -notion-page-ID="668d797c-76fa-4934-9b05-ad288df2d136" -page-name="date:%Y/%B/%d-%A" -vault-path="/Users/johndoe/Obsidian\ Vault/Testing" -vault-folder="Migrated" -download-images`
+`n2o -notion-token="NOTION_TOKEN" -notion-page-ID="668d797c-76fa-4934-9b05-ad288df2d136" -page-name="date:%Y/%B/%d-%A" -vault-path="/Users/johndoe/Obsidian\ Vault/Testing" -vault-folder="Migrated" -download-images -save-to-disk`

 For these examples, the location of the different pages would be based dynamically on the `date` value in the Notion page property and the custom format `%Y/%B/%d-%A`.
 For a list of available formatting options for dates, refer to [man 3 strftime](https://linux.die.net/man/3/strftime)

 A notion page with the date value `2024-09-30` would be stored in: `/Users/johndoe/Obsidian\ Vault/Testing/Migrated/2024/September/09-Monday`

+## Known Limitations

 ## TODOS